Caraga, Davao Oriental: Economy

-Coconut products are the inhabitants main source of income aside from some lucrative business.
-It has a number of eco-tourism resources like the Caraga Lagoon, San Luis Beach, Pusan Point, and some historical heritage like the San Salvador Church Bell from 1802, and the Caraga Fortification with 80 ft high stone-built walls.
+Coconut products are the inhabitants' primary source of income, alongside various small-scale businesses.
+The municipality also has several ecotourism attractions, including Caraga Lagoon, San Luis Beach, and Pusan Point, as well as historical landmarks such as the San Salvador Church Bell (1802) and the Caraga Fortification, which features stone-built walls approximately 80 feet (24 m) high.

-The municipality of Caraga has sixteen (16) wholesale trade establishment which are mostly involved in the buy and sell agricultural products.
-Four of these establishment are found in Barangay Poblacion while the rest are found in other Barangays.
-Retail establishment, which includes repair/welding shops, dormitory, lodging houses, cable television, telephone services providers, total to 23, most of which are found in the Poblacion.
+The municipality of Caraga has sixteen (16) wholesale trade establishments, most of which are engaged in the buying and selling of agricultural products.
+Four of these establishments are located in Barangay Poblacion, while the rest are distributed across other barangays.
+There are also twenty-three (23) retail establishments, including repair and welding shops, dormitories, lodging houses, cable television services, and telephone service providers, most of which are likewise situated in the poblacion.

-The present industries thriving in the locality are the agriculture based, presently there are nine rice /corn mills found in Barangay San Luis, San Antonio, Poblacion, San Pedro, San Jose, and P.M Sobrecarey.
-There are also one furniture shop in the poblacion and one handicraft industry making dagmay novelties.
+The municipality's existing industries are primarily agriculture-based.
+At present, there are nine rice and corn mills located in Barangays San Luis, San Antonio, Poblacion, San Pedro, San Jose, and P.M.
+Sobrecarey.
+In addition, there is one furniture shop in the poblacion and a handicraft industry that produces dagmay novelties.